 The AIRE Centre's in-house legal team provides free written legal advice on EU law to any charity, NGO, pro bono or legal aid lawyer that is advising an individual.
 They receive far more requests for advice than they can answer so we assist by drafting responses to some of the legal issues raised, often helping to tackle discrimination against EU nationals, to assist victims of domestic abuse, to keep families together and ensure that people have access to the benefits to which they are entitled.

 Our collaboration with the AIRE Centre and two other international law firms is supported by Intralinks, which provides a dedicated dealroom to store research materials and completed advice precedents on a pro bono basis.

 Acting for the AIRE Centre as intervenor in the Supreme Court

-We also represented the AIRE Centre when it intervened in another case before the Supreme Court, where the position under Directive 2004/38/EC of a child who is a third country national but has been placed in the legal guardianship of EU citizens under the Islamic “kefalah” system in her own country, has been made the subject of a reference to the European Court of Justice.
+- We represented the AIRE Centre when it intervened in a case before the Supreme Court and subsequently when the case was referred to the European Court of Justice; this concerned the position under Directive 2004/38/EC of a child who is a third country national but has been placed in the legal guardianship of EU citizens under the Islamic “kefalah” system in her own country.